Things to do in Hong Kong

 This world-famous theme park is located on reclaimed land in Penny's Bay, Lantau Island.
 It consists of seven themed areas: Main Street, designed to resemble an early 20th Century Midwest town in the U.S.A., Fantasyland, Adventureland featuring jungle-themed adventures, Tomorrowland, an optimistic vision of the future, Grizzly Gulch, reminiscent of an abandoned mining town, Mystic Point, a dense, uncharted rain forest surrounded by mysterious forces and supernatural events and Toy Story Land bringing to life characters and places from Disney's movies for children.
 On entering a land, a guest is completely immersed in a themed environment and is unable to see or hear any other.

 Reached by ferry from Central, Lantau Island is a quieter and more serene place.
 There are a number of attractions on which to spend time on a Hong Kong vacation.
-Ngong Ping 360 is a spectacular 5.7 kilometre/3.5 mile long cable car journey that takes in an impressive cultural themed village and the Tian Tan Buddha.
+Ngong Ping 360 is a spectacular 5.7 kilometre/3.5-mile long cable car journey that takes in an impressive cultural-themed village and the Tian Tan Buddha.
 At the themed village, there are a couple of attractions.
 The Walking with Buddha attraction gives an interesting introduction to Buddha.
 The Monkey's Tail is a silent animated movie, The Tian Tan Buddha is the largest seated outdoor Buddha in bronze.
 It weighs over 250 tons and is 34 metres/111 feet tall.
 Also on the island is the Po Lin Monastery founded in 1906.
 The main temple building houses 3 bronze statues representing Buddha of the past, present and future.
 Tai O) is a traditional fishing village where the houses are built on stilts and is known as “The Venice of Hong Kong".
-For a small fee, some residents will take visitors out on their boats along the river and for short trip into the sea to view Chinese white dolphins.
+For a small fee, some residents will take visitors out on their boats along the river and for a short trips into the sea to view Chinese white dolphins.
 The village is also a good place to see the sunset.

 Peng Chau Island